Post Summary: The Best Hiking Apps To Elevate Your Next Hiking Adventure

-A few of the hiking apps we’ll talk about are centered around keeping you safe in the backcountry.
+A few of the best hiking apps we’ll talk about are centered around keeping you safe in the backcountry.
 From teaching you top survival skills to helping you plan and share your trip with loved ones, GPS hiking apps can allow people to track your location and check up on you.

-A lot of these GPS apps for hiking feature maps and image of trails to help minimize your risk of getting lost or taking a wrong turn.
+A lot of these GPS apps for hiking feature maps and images of trails to help minimize your risk of getting lost or taking a wrong turn.
 Many of them also feature downloadable maps that you can save to your phone and make available offline.

 Discover New Trails

-Apps like AllTrails or MapMyHike (keep scrolling to learn about them specifically) allow you to filter hikes in your area by distance, difficulty, and end-point (a lake, a view, a waterfall (like Wallace Falls trail!), etc.).
+Some of the best hiking apps like AllTrails or MapMyHike (keep scrolling to learn about them specifically) allow you to filter hikes in your area by distance, difficulty, and end-point (a lake, a view, a waterfall (like Wallace Falls trail!), etc.).

 Many of the trails on these apps come with reviews and photos from other hikers so you don’t have to guess what you’re getting yourself into.